EN

 On the other hand, the active component of the material, which is still under study, would be achieved through fibers capable of generating electricity.
 This energy could then power communication systems, health monitoring, and active thermal regulation of the suit, among other applications.

-The first type of fibers are piezoelectric, which allow for “generating electricity from movement.
+The first type of fibers is piezoelectric, which allow for “generating electricity from motion.
 We can envision that the diving suit generates this energy while the diver is in motion, effectively self-powering the system.”

 Meanwhile, thermoelectric fibers generate energy from temperature differences, such as that between the diver’s body and the surrounding water.